AyeCode/uwp-social/readme.txt

 == Changelog ==

+= 1.4.0 - TBD =
+* Login redirect should prompt to choose Google account - CHANGED

 = 1.3.27 =
 * New user registration can fail if email IS verified as with Google - FIXED